Mathuran/MathuranSadagopanResume/MathuranSadagopanResume.md

 Created features for various Microsoft products such as Windows Power Toys and Microsoft Teams for Android.

-- Fixed 3 user pain-points in Microsoft Teams for Android via 3 new features using Android Java
+- Fixed 3 user pain-points in Microsoft Teams for Android via 3 new features using Android Java / Kotlin
 - Produced features that complied with 100% of Microsoft and Android accessibility guidelines
 - Successfully demonstrated the feasibility of a Windows color-picking tool via a C# UWP POC app